Andrewwango/andrewwango.github.io/_posts/2023-02-04-green_cities_EO.md

 - Accessibility to climate-friendly mobility - e.g. public transport availability and affordability, EV-charger availability
 - Policies score relating to policy pressure on polluting mobility and services offering climate-friendly mobility

-Note that there are many possible indicators.
-Future analyses could compare indicators such as raw energy and water usage and wastage, further per capita measures, risk measures such as flooding risk, and quantification of effects such as the urban heat island effect.
+Note that individual indicators have limitations.
+It is difficult to standardise a vast number of metrics, that may be measured differently across the continent, in order to provide a comprehensive analysis.
+Furthermore, a comprehensive analysis should also study more complex cross-sectoral effects.
+Future analyses could compare further indicators such as raw energy and water usage and wastage, further per capita measures, risk measures such as flooding risk, and quantification of effects such as the urban heat island effect.